-Honestly, there is just soooo much to see in Montmartre that it’s hard to see everything if you’re just staying in Paris for a weekend but another thing not to miss is watching the street painters at Place du Tertre.
+Honestly, there are so many cool things to do in Montmartre that it’s hard to see everything if you’re just staying in Paris for a weekend but another thing not to miss is watching the street painters at Place du Tertre.

 Over 300 artists are licensed to work from here and you’ll see a number of tourists sitting and being drawn by the artists.
 The place is also home to a number of notable cafes and restaurants that bring out the real charm of Montmartre.

 And if you walk to Pigalle district which is also known as the red light area of Paris, you will spot Moulin Rouge where the famous Cabaret dance happens.

 But don’t take long here as you’ll be back later, the idea is to see the place during the day and appreciate the entire vibe this area brings out.